vishwha-karthickeyan/vishwha-karthickeyan/README.md

 # Hi, I'm Vishwha Karthickeyan M 👋

-🚀 Full-Stack Developer with 11 months of hands-on experience building web applications using React ,React Native and FastAPI.
+🚀 Full-Stack Developer with 1 year and 6 months of hands-on experience building web applications using React ,React Native and FastAPI.
 Passionate about creating efficient, scalable, and user-friendly solutions.

 ## 🛠️ Technologies & Skills